AWS Interconnect - multicloud that directly connects AWS and Google Cloud has gone GA!

 In the AWS console, edit the routes for the target route table.

-To propagate routing information to Google Cloud, click Edit route propagation in the Route propagation tab.
+To propagate routing information to the Google Cloud side, click Edit route propagation under the Route propagation tab.

 Set propagation to Enable and click Save.
-Now routing information is propagated to Google Cloud, and the connection is ready.
+Routing information will now be propagated to the Google Cloud side as well, enabling connectivity.

-Set up virtual machines with web servers on AWS and Google Cloud, and allow 80/TCP and ICMP in the security group/firewall settings.
+Start virtual machines on both AWS and Google Cloud, launch web servers, and allow 80/TCP and ICMP in the security group/firewall settings.

 $ uname -a